Developing Cybersecurity Resiliency for Everyone

 Prerequisites

-There are no prerequisites for the course.
-No prior background in cybersecurity or information technology is required.
+There are no prerequisites for this course.

 Course Completion Requirements

-Participants Must Provide
+Participant Must Provide

-• a photo identification on the first day of class.
+• A photo identification on the first day of class.
 See the Participant Handbook for approved forms of identification and additional guidelines.

 Attendance Requirements

 Class attendance is an essential part of the education process and participants in TEEX courses are expected to attend all class sessions and field exercises.
-This course requires participants to attend a minimum of 80% of the class hours as a component of successful course completion.
-During the course, your instructor will review any additional attendance requirements, for example a field exercise that cannot be missed
+The course requires participants to attend a minimum of 80% of the class hours as a component of successful course completion.
+During the course, your instructor will review any additional attendance requirements, for example a field exercise that cannot be missed.

 Upon successful completion, you will be able to: